230206-NET/Trainer_Code/07_DevOps/cloud.md

 - Google Cloud Provider (Google)

 ## Pros
-- you don't have to purchase the physical machines yourself - no need to worry about future needs
+- you don't have to purchase the physical machines yourself - no need to worry about future needs right now
 - maintenance and security of hardware is on cloud providers
 - upgrade whenever you want to, downgrade whenever you need to
 - Infrastructure/hardware maintained by specialists